Hariom903/lottery/README.md

 ## Payment Integration

-- Stripe is used for secure payments.
+- **Razorpay** and **Stripe** are used for secure payments.
-- Set your Stripe API keys in the `.env` file.
+- Set your API keys in the `.env` file.

+## Cookie Consent

+- Cookie consent is handled server-side (no JavaScript required).
+- Users see a consent bar until accepted; acceptance is stored in a cookie.

 ## Customization